 Right after you get your ticket to the London observatory, you will see a sign marking Flamsteed’s Meridian Line on the wall.
 This was the first Meridian line and there was even another one before the Prime Meridian Line we use today was set.
 The Prime Meridian divides the earth into two hemispheres, Eastern and Western similar to how the Equator marks the line between the Northern and Southern Hemispheres.
 The Prime Meridian is the 0 degree line for Longitude and the Equator is the 0 degree line for latitude.

 The Prime Meridian

-So of course, the first thing we had to see at the Greenwich Royal Observatory was the Prime Meridian.
+So of course, the first thing we had to see when we were visiting the Greenwich Royal Observatory was the Prime Meridian.
 Like everyone else, we had to get our pictures with one foot on either side of the Greenwich Meridian line, standing in both the Eastern and Western Hemispheres.
 While the Prime Meridian is supposed to be 0 degrees longitude the 0 degree point for your GPS is about 100 meters east because of the Earth’s slightly irregular shape.